pombase/website/frontend/src/docs/news/2018-11-21-quick-little-tool.md

 annotated to an ontology term, and on the Priority unstudied genes page.

+To see the Unknowns dataset in QuiLT, visit the [unknowns results page](https://www.pombase.org/query/results/from/predefined/priority-unstudied-genes:conserved_unknown) and click "Visualisation".

 The QuiLT display is interactive, and you can:

 - Highlight subsets of the list, and filter the display